reuk/wayverb/readme.md

 make                # run the build itself
 ```

-The first time you run this, cmake will download all the project's dependencies
+The first time you run this, CMake will download all the project's dependencies
 and build local copies of them.
 The build will be quite slow for this reason (depending on the speed of your
 internet connection).